128technology/docs/docs/cli_reference.md

 ## `show assets errors`

-Shows the 128T nodes that have errors.
+Shows the SSR nodes that have errors.

 #### Usage